This review is sponsored by JBL and all opinions are my own.

 I utilize the popularity of reviews to help raise Autism awareness.
 People visit to read the review and there’s a good chance they walk away knowing a little more about Autism, Autism Parenting and how Autism can impact the average family.

 It’s no secret I’m a techie but I approach these reviews from the perspective of the average consumer, and when appropriate, how an Autism family can benefit from the use of the product or service.
 Sometimes I reach out to companies and sometimes companies reach out to me.
 My views and opinions are my own.

 The Link View by JBL

 For about the last two weeks, I’ve been using a brand new device by JBL, called the Link View.
 If you’re familiar with Google Home, you’ve already got the basic idea of what we’re dealing with here.

-The Link View retails for $249 and what sets it apart from your standard Google Home device is stereo speakers, a rear-facing subwoofer, front-facing camera and most notably, an 8″ HD smart display nestled in between the two front facing speakers.
+The Link View retails for $249 and what sets it apart from your standard Google Home device is stereo speakers, a rear-facing subwoofer or bass speaker, front-facing camera and most notably, an 8″ HD smart display nestled in between the two front facing speakers.
 The display allows for touch interactions.
 You can interact with Google Assistant using the touchscreen, as well as controlling things like music, movies, videos, smart lighting, news, weather, scheduled appointments, and screen brightness.